 I have always enjoyed being entrepreneurial.
 These cross necklaces, added to some t-shirts and albums that were already being sold on the resource table, helped support the ministry as I traveled and led music through college.
 I loved the idea of having students wearing them.
 It was a witness.
 They told a story.
 The cross is the symbol of Christ taking on our sins and giving us new life through grace and the power of his resurrection.

-But I was also amazed that this little jewelry could bring in income.
+But I was also amazed that these little jewelry could bring in income.
 Up to this point, camp directors would pay me mileage and maybe a little financial gift, churches would receive a love offering and by the grace of God, I was able to make it through college (more less).
-The bottom line was, I felt distinctly called to something like what I was doing but it didn’t seem like it could be a real-life job.
+The bottom line was, I felt distinctly called to something like what I was doing but it didn’t seem like it could be a real life job.

 ICHTHUS MUSIC FESTIVAL

 I wish I had counted how many cross necklaces I have made over the years.
 During seminary at Asbury in Wilmore, KY, I had the privilege of doing music and leading at Ichthus Music Festival, an event that drew between 30,000 and 40,000 people each year.
 Me and a couple other guys, who called ourselves Fish Force, would lead music and teach during the festival.
 Along with leading came the opportunity to set up a table in the merchandise tent.
 The first year, I was amazed!
 The cross necklaces, along with other items for sale at The Fish Force Table, brought in about $10,000.
 For three years in a row, the sale of these cross necklaces paid my second semester in seminary in full.
 During these seasons, I think we counted that we made about 15,000 cross necklaces!
 One guy I taught how to make them would make them while driving back and forth to his home in West Virginia… something I wouldn’t suggest trying.